 One of his by-names is Eochaid Ollathair, “horseman father of all” (Smith: 1).
 While that’s not strictly true, he is the father of several notable deities: Brigit (goddess of healing, smithing and poetry), Aengus mac Og (god of love and youth), Áine (goddess of Limerick), Bodb Derg (king of the Munster side), Midir (Etain’s husband), Aed (killed by a jealous husband), and Cermait (called Honey-Mouth).

 His brothers were Ogma, the god of writing, and Ler, a sea-god.
 HIs best-known love affairs were with the Morrigan and Boand, two very different goddesses.
-Boand was the goddess of the Boyne river, whose name means either “White Cow” or “She who has white cows”, while the Morrigans was a goddess of war and sexuality.
+Boand was the goddess of the Boyne river, whose name means either “White Cow” or “She who has white cows”, while the Morrigans was a goddess of war.

 God of Many Names